NBCDS COVID Policy

 Status of Current Protocols:

-At our February 7, 2024 quarterly meeting, the NBCDS Board of Directors confirmed our COVID-19 policy without changes.
+At our May 8, 2024 quarterly meeting, the NBCDS Board of Directors updated our COVID-19 policy with slight changes.
 Masks are optional for all participants including dancers.
 However, dance manager/programmer teams have the prerogative to set stricter protocols for their dance series and events.
-We will make a concerted effort to communicate masking requirements for each event on our online calendar, in email announcements, and on social media posts.
 NBCDS strongly encourages vaccination and current boosters.
 We remind people to refrain from attending events when they feel ill.
 We will continue to gather contact information at sign-in and ask participants to alert the organizer of any positive COVID-19 cases that emerge within a week of the event.
-To track trends and assess relative risk, the NBCDS Board and dance managers consult community wastewater viral load measurements that are published on Verily.com for cities near our dances: San Rafael, Napa, Santa Rosa, and Petaluma.
+To track trends and assess relative health risks, the NBCDS Board and dance managers consult community wastewater viral load measurements that are published online for cities near our dances: San Rafael, Napa, Santa Rosa, and Petaluma.

 Detailed NBCDS COVID-19 Safety Policy